-These beautiful floor to ceiling yellow drapes add a pop of color to this otherwise neutral living room.
+These beautiful floor to ceiling yellow drapes add a pop of colour to this otherwise neutral living room.

 And, finally, the yellow bench on our front porch is just what it needed to waken up the space.

-We’re waiting for the flooring to be installed before we decide on the final wall color.
-After seeing these photos, my clients love the yellow, but they’re still up in the air about putting the color on the walls or using it for accessories.
+We’re waiting for the flooring to be installed before we decide on the final wall colour.
+After seeing these photos, my clients love the yellow, but they’re still up in the air about putting the colour on the walls or using it for accessories.

-For more color inspiration, check out some of my favorite front door colors.
+For more colour inspiration, check out some of my favourite front door colours.

 What do you think?
 Could you live with yellow on your walls or do you prefer a few pops here and there?
-Do you have any favorite yellow paint colors- I’d love to know!
+Do you have any favourite yellow paint colors?
+I’d love to know!